MuhammetFevziBayiroglu/space_shooter/README.md

 # Space Shooter
 First game (attempt) in c++.
-The code is one hell of a mess.
-I'll probably include the external libaries later.
-If you absolutely must build the project add the external libraries according to the CMake file.
+The code is one hell of a mess.If you really need to build the project you'll have to download and install the dependencies and probably rewrite CMakeLists.txt (you can use the existing one as a cheat sheet).

+# Dependencies
+- SFML 2.3.2
+- tinyxml2
+- entityx
+- Box2D